KJZabinsky/RosettaStoneLoader/README.md

 To launch the loader use this link below, Remember to bookmark it for future use! https://kjzabinsky.github.io/RosettaStoneLoader/loader.html

-Special Controls
 Spacebar - Open Chat Window
-?link= - Adds a link to open after 30 seconds

-Special Links Listed Below
+Special Links Listed Below (You can customize these!)

 RickRoll
 https://kjzabinsky.github.io/RosettaStoneLoader/loader.html?link=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DdQw4w9WgXcQ